 Students may elect to redirect (auto-forward) email sent to their College email address.
 Students who redirect email from their official College email address to another address do so at their own risk.
 The College is not responsible for the handling of an email by outside service providers.
 If an email is lost because of forwarding, it does not absolve the student of the responsibilities associated with the communications sent to their official College email address.

 Lower Columbia College does not require vaccinations for general admission.
 Vaccinations and tuberculosis testing are required for students participating in the Nursing, Medical Assisting, and Early Childhood programs.
 Please see the Nursing Handbook and/or the Medical Assisting Handbook for more information, or contact your advisor.
+Please see below for more important information.

 Possession or use of firearms, explosives, dangerous chemicals or other dangerous weapons which can be used to inflict bodily harm or to damage real or personal property is prohibited on the college campus, at any other facilities leased or operated by the college, or at any activity under the administration or sponsorship of the college.
 Exceptions to this policy are permitted when the weapon is used in conjunction with an approved college instructional program, is carried by duly constituted law enforcement officer.